Ferry from Portsmouth to France: sail closer to Normandy and Brittany

 Other ferries from Portsmouth

 Portsmouth is not only a ferry port for France.
 There are also ferries from Portsmouth to Jersey, Guernsey and the Isle of Wight.
-Portsmouth is also used for longer Brittany Ferries crossings to Spain; see our guide to ferries from the UK to Spain.
+Portsmouth is also one of the main UK departure ports for longer Brittany Ferries crossings to Spain; see our guide to ferries from the UK to Spain.

 The address of Portsmouth International Port is: